top of page

 I attended Ghetto Film School during my high school years, and later graduated from USC School of Cinematic Arts.
 I have worked with brands like Apple, FX, and the NBA, and currently freelance in the industry in various roles in attempts to round out my skill set in preparation for my true dream of directing feature films.

 I use my films as a form of expression; and not just for myself either.
 As a writer and director, I get the privilege of putting myself in the shoes of many characters, and aim to discuss topics through them in a fashion deeper than the average conversation could.
 With my films, I hope to put my audience through a rollercoaster that seats them in the perspective of fresh characters.

 I want to make projects that substantiate the minute and unspoken emotional dynamics that society internalizes.
-Depression, anxiety, narcissism, and mental disorders are extremely intriguing topics to me, because everybody has a little bit of each trait within them.
-I want to make movies that open up a platform for discussion, and analysis of the anonymous people that everyone sees surrounding themselves every day.
-I like to create abstract settings that externalize these traits from “normal” people.
-These pieces must not be locked into one genre, because that would cut down on their ability to speak on the reality of humans and society, because life is a flurry of comedy, drama, and the horrors of the mundane.
+The side of people that they hide away intrigues me.
+Every character has a piece of themselves they’d rather not share but that tells who they are.
+I like to create abstract settings and stories that externalize these traits from “normal” people.
+I don't aim to be locked into one genre, because the reality is that life is a flurry of comedy, drama, and the horrors of the mundane.